Read the Prologue and Chapter 1 of Forbidden Captive…

 Vikings could not be afraid.

 I hurled from my cot, scrambling for the door as fast as I could.
-Identical footsteps appeared behind me as I ran down the hall.
+Identical footsteps sounded from behind me as I ran down the hall.

-Annora’s bedroom was the first room beside mine, but that wasn’t where her shouts were coming from.
+Annora’s bedroom was the room beside mine, but her shouts were coming from farther away.

-At the other end of our house—our parents’ bedroom door was flung wide open.
-As I ran toward it, I could see that it was draped in shadow, but the very marrow in my bones knew that was where Annora’s voice was coming from.
+At the other end of our house—our parents’ bedroom door was wide open.
+As I ran toward it, I saw it was draped in darkness, but the very marrow in my bones knew Annora’s voice was coming from inside.

-Rather than letting fear grip me, I reached for anger until I was heaving with it—until I felt like I could tear the entire house apart with my bare hands.
+Rather than letting fear grip me, I reached for anger until I was surging with it—until I felt like I could tear the entire house apart with my bare hands.

-Something in my chest withered.
+My heart withered in my chest.
 A breath heaved through me.

 She looked so small, I was afraid to touch her.